-a.
-A Leak/Wipe test is a sample wipe test taken from the device to determine if a sealed source or instrument has lost its integrity by allowing leakage of radioactive material through holes or cracks.
-Tests are normally performed using a filter paper or absorbent material to wipe the source or instrument; the paper or matter is then evaluated to determine the presence of radioactive contamination, which indicates a leakage.

-b.
-The difference between a Leak Test and Wipe Test is that a Leak Test is performed to determine the integrity of a sealed source, and a Wipe Test is used to determine if contamination is present during a survey or an incident.

-c.
-Proper Leak/Wipe Test procedures are essential to ensure for valid test results and to protect personnel from exposure to radiation.

-d.
-When submitting a Leak/Wipe Test, submit a request letter along with the sample.
-The letter will provide contact information, the suspected isotope(s), a list of the samples submitted by sample serial number, and any additional information that would be pertinent to the testing.

-e.
-Equipment containing radioactive material in most cases will have procedures outlined in the equipment manuals, Material License or NRMP on how to conduct the Leak/Wipe Tests.
-In this case those procedures will be followed.

-15. Leak Test Requirements.
+- a.
+A Leak/Wipe Test is a sample wipe test taken from the device to determine if a sealed source or instrument has lost its integrity by allowing leakage of RAM through holes or cracks.
+Tests are normally performed using a filter paper or absorbent material to wipe the source or instrument, the paper or matter is then evaluated to determine the presence of radioactive contamination, which indicates a leakage. - b.
+The difference between a Leak Test and Wipe Test is that a Leak Test is performed to determine the integrity of a sealed source, and a Wipe Test is used to determine if contamination is present during a survey or an incident. - c.
+Proper Leak/Wipe Test procedures are essential to ensure for valid test results and to protect personnel from exposure to radiation. - d.
+When submitting a Leak/Wipe Test, submit a request letter to RADCON Office (LAB) MARCORLOGCOM along with the sample.
+The letter will provide contact information, the suspected isotope(s), a list of the samples submitted by sample serial number, and any additional information that would be pertinent to the testing. - e.
+Equipment containing RAM in most cases will have procedures outlined in the equipment manuals, material license or NRMP on how to conduct the Leak/Wipe Tests. - 15.
+Leak Test Requirements.
 Leak tests are required at scheduled intervals or when a suspected leakage has occurred.
-Leak testing requirements are as follows:

-a.
-Sealed sources containing more than 100 micro curies of betagamma emitting material or more than 10 micro curies of alpha emitting materials will be tested for leakage or contamination at intervals not to exceed six months, except in the following cases:
+Leak testing requirements are as follows: - a.
+Sealed sources containing more than 100 micro curies of betagamma emitting material or more than 10 microcuries of alpha emitting materials will be tested for leakage or contamination at intervals not to exceed six months, except in the following cases: - (1) Hydrogen-3, other gaseous-form radioactive isotopes, and radioactive isotopes with half-lives less than 30 days are exempt from the periodic leak test requirement.

-(1) Hydrogen-3, other gaseous-form radioactive isotopes, and radioactive isotopes with half-lives less than 30 days are exempt from the periodic leak test requirement.
-This exception does not apply when fourth echelon maintenance is performed to replace vials when a suspected leakage has occurred.
+This exception does not apply when fourth maintenance is performed to replace vials when a suspected leakage has occurred.
 In this case, a Wipe Test is completed prior to performing the maintenance.